 What is the classification system for ependymomas?

 The most widely used system to classify primary brain tumors is the World Health Organization (WHO) system.
 The WHO uses morphological features to classify these tumors into various ‘types’ and “grades”.
 This involves examining tissue under a microscope.
-The WHO was updated in 2016.
+The WHO was updated in 2016 and again in 2021.
 In addition to what the tumor looks like under the microscope, molecular changes in the tumor are used to further refine the diagnosis in terms of tumor type and grade.